bohernandez/webTemplate/README.md

 In this project I decided to use GatsbyJS because the website seems to have plain information, gatsby is a static site generator for React, but if we need something more dynamic, gatsby has integrated GraphQL

 ## Run it
-Firt of all clone the repository.
+First of all clone the repository.

 Then make sure to run npm install in the project folder
 ```sh